hinthealth/behave/README.md

 ** FIND **
 Under the hood of "fill" is a robust "find" function.
 The signature is...
-`Behave.find(identifier, type)`
+`Behave.find(identifier, [type])`

-Thus, try to give it something unique, but if it's not, you can specify a "type" of DOM element to narrow the search by doing...
+Type is optional.
+Thus, try to give it something unique, but if your searching for something that's not, you can specify a "type" of DOM element to narrow the search by doing...
 ```
 Behave.find('email', 'field') // Finds els of type 'input', 'select', 'option', 'label', 'textarea', or 'form'
 Behave.find('Sign Up', 'clickable') // Finds els of type 'button', or 'a'